canonical/charmed-etcd-operator/docs/how-to/manage-persistent-storage.md

 # How to manage persistent storage

 Like many other databases, etcd stores its state on disk.
-In a default deployment (as described in [](../tutorial/index.md#deploy-etcd)), the filesystem attached to charmed etcd will be removed when charmed etcd is removed.
+In a default deployment (as described in [](../tutorial/index.md#deploy-etcd)), the file system attached to charmed etcd will be removed when charmed etcd is removed.
 The content of the etcd database would then be lost.

-To decouple the lifecycle of the etcd database from the lifecycle of its deployment, charmed etcd provides a feature called persistent storage.
+To decouple the life cycle of the etcd database from the life cycle of its deployment, charmed etcd provides a feature called persistent storage.
 It allows to keep storage volumes around, even after a deployed etcd application or unit has been removed.